Unsatisfactory Academic Performance

 The Graduate Dean shall be notified promptly of any situation that may subject a student to mandatory dismissal.
 In this event, the Dean shall notify the student of their dismissal and inform the student of their right to appeal the dismissal as outlined below.

 Students who withdraw or are dismissed, may request re-admission to either the same program or a different degree program by submitting a full application for admission to Graduate Admissions.
 The application will be reviewed through the normal admission process.
 To return, the student will need to be re-admitted into a degree program.

 If a student who has been reinstated or readmitted to his or her former degree program is subsequently found to be making unsatisfactory progress, the student will immediately be subject to mandatory dismissal.

 Both mandatory and discretionary dismissals may be appealed by a graduate student pursuant to this procedure.
 To trigger review hereunder, an appeal must:

-- Be based on extenuating circumstances and/or irregularities in process.
+- Be based on the documented existence of extenuating circumstances and/or irregularities in process.
 Examples of extenuating circumstances and/or irregularities in process along with suggested documentation and details can be found on the Graduate Student Dismissal Appeal form on the Office of Graduate Studies website.

 - Be submitted using the Graduate Student Dismissal Appeal form.

 - Include a description of the matter being appealed, supporting documentation, and a plan for successful completion of the degree program.

 - Be filed with the Office of Graduate Studies, c/o the Graduate Dean, no later than 10 business days from the date upon which the student received official notification from the Dean regarding his or her dismissal.